AlphaBravoCompany/ab-training-labs/container-bootcamp/section-7-labs/README.md

 Let's update the nginx-deployments.yml file on line 20 so that the image is `nginx:1.20.1`.

-Now, reapply the manfest file:
+Now, re-apply the manfest file:

 `kubectl apply -f nginx-deployment.yml`